MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-settings.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-The **System** screen encapsulates everything that you, as an administrator, needs to have in order to...
+The **System** screen encapsulates everything that you, as an administrator, needs to have in order to closely monitor the various processes that run behind the scenes of Customer 360.
 As shown below, it includes three major parts: **Status, Schedule** and **About** that are accessible through three corresponding tabs at the top of the screen:

 > [!div class="mx-imgBorder"]
 > ![](media/system-menu.png "System menu")